 AiCam has some advanced features for automation like integration with Apple's Shortcuts app and sending Webhook request.
-In this guide I would like to explain how to use the Shortcuts app with AiCam to automate workflow.
+In this guide I would like to explain how to use the Shortcuts app with AiCam to automate a workflow.

 Download the Apple's Shortcuts app from App Store if it is not already on your device.